 Need to know: As of 2016, any traveler who has been to Afghanistan will no longer be eligible for the ESTA waiver program to enter the US and will have to go through the regular visa application process including an interview.
-Consider this in case you need to travel to the US, as it is not clear whether they will approve the visa.
+Consider this in case you need to travel to the US, as it is not clear whether they will approve your visa.

 You will rub shoulders with: Dare-devil travelers who want a taste for war and are fascinated by the country’s rich past and dramatic landscapes.
-And a fair dose of NGO personnel, journalists and military personnel.
+And a fair dose of NGO staff, journalists and military personnel.

 10. Guinea-Bissau (tie with Mauritania and Afghanistan) – 30,000 visitors